Updated June 2026

 Most food banks, including those in the Trussell network, need a referral before your first visit.
 The easiest way to get one is the Help through Hardship helpline, run jointly by Trussell and Citizens Advice.
 Call 0808 208 2138, free, Monday to Friday, 9am to 5pm (England and Wales).
 Advisers will check what you're entitled to and can give you a referral for emergency food if you need it.
 You can also get a referral from your GP, health visitor, social worker, or school.

 If you live in Scotland or Northern Ireland, contact your local food bank directly to ask about referrals, as the Help through Hardship helpline doesn't currently cover those areas.
-Find your nearest food bank using the The Trussell Trust or the Independent Food Aid Network.
+Find your nearest food bank using The Trussell Trust, the Independent Food Aid Network, or contact your local council or advice organisation - there are many food banks and social supermarkets operating across the UK and one may be closer than you think.
+If you live in Northern Ireland, use the NI Assembly's foodbank distribution interactive map which includes both Trussell and independent food banks.

 A standard food parcel usually provides around three days of food.
 If you have dietary requirements, let them know when you're referred.